leandrones/OpenSSL_for_Matlab/README.md

 + Benchmarking

 ## Next week
-+ Presentation (video conference)
-+ Print screens (results)
++ Generate the keys for NIST P-224 et 384
++ (See the key generation in parallel on Matlab)
++ Solve the the different signing outputs
++ Build the file_size x execution_time graph for signing
-+ Verify the functions
++ Measure the times for the signature verification
-  + Finish/advance as much as possible on the C
-+ Comment/Document code
++ Build the file_size x execution_time graph for the verification